balqeesqud/Reading-Notes/Class-29.md

    The app can use the **DAOs** to retrieve data from the database as instances of the associated data entity objects.
    In essence, a DAO acts as a bridge between the application and the database, offering a structured and consistent way to manage data.

+## Things I want to know more about
+- Testing: To know how to write unit tests for your database operations using Room's testing utilities.
+- Best Practices: To follow best practices for structuring your Room-related code, maintaining a clean and organized database layer.